WsCandy/srps/README.md

 How to Play
 ---

-When the game starts up you will be on a title screen simply select `1 player game` to being playing!
+When the game starts up you will be on a title screen simply select `1 player game` to begin playing!

 When you start the game you will notice 3 `?` blocks, hovering over these boxes will show you what is inside, click on a box to select that option.
 When you have selected an option the CPU player will reveal their choice and the result will be displayed.
 To start the next round simply click on `Next Round`.

 There are 10 rounds in total, see if you can get the highest possible score!

-Development Time
----

-_To be added_

-Improvements
----

-_To be added_